KimKaiv/starter-hugo-research-group/content/post/cahm23-names/index.md

 According to data supplied by [NOAA National Hurricane Center](https://www.nhc.noaa.gov/climo/), each season between 1991 and 2020 produced  14 named tropical storms on average.
-Of the tropical storms, on average 7 developed into hurricanes (tropical cyclones with maximum sustained winds of at least 64 knots).
+Of the tropical storms, on average 7 developed into hurricanes (tropical cyclones with sustained winds of at least 64 knots).